kvrivas854/brewery-map/README.md

 ### Notes

 Instructions:
-1. When the user opens the browser they will be presented with a search form and a blank map of the United State of America.
+1. When the user opens the browser they will be presented with a search form to search by zip code.
 2. User enters the zip code of their intended travel destinations and presses the search button.
 3. Search results are listed below the map and markers placed on their location.